CmdrApollo/ZineScript/docs/documentation/index.md

 1. surface - the surface to apply spraypaint to
 2. color - the color of the spraypaint
 3. region - the region of the surface that the spraypaint should cover, stored as a table in the format `{ x, y, width, height }`, all measured in inches
+4. pixelSize - size in pixels of each paint drop
-4. coverage - likelihood for each pixel in the surface to get chosen to be filled by the spraypaint
+5. coverage - likelihood for each pixel in the surface to get chosen to be filled by the spraypaint

 `zine:spraypaint` returns the surface object that was passed into it.